 - Communicate.
 Communicate.
 Communicate.
 Make cybersecurity a routine part of your communications with employees.
 Policy updates, videos, and answers to frequently asked questions can all help to educate employees.
 By keeping the topic top of mind, you increase the chance that employees confidently follow CyberSmart behaviors.

 This year, and every year, the weakest links in corporate cybersecurity – and your strongest defenses – are your employees.
 This year, many companies have homebound employees who are making do with their home office setup.
 Many are distracted by health concerns, financial stress, and family demands, making them more vulnerable to cyber and “social engineering” attacks designed to trick them into downloading malware or sharing sensitive information.

-Here are some practical cyber safety tips for your employees:
+Here are some practical cyber safety tips so your employees can be cybersmart: